Accelerating Executive Mastery

 Make sure your mental models are building blocks to higher wisdom, not brick walls constraining your thinking.

-Thank you to Cedric Chin, who inspired this exploration and this Series format by introducing me to the book Accelerating Expertise: Traing for High Proficiency in a Complex World and sending me further down the rabbit hole of mastery.
+Thank you to Cedric Chin, who inspired this exploration by introducing me to the book Accelerating Expertise: Traing for High Proficiency in a Complex World and sending me further down the rabbit hole of mastery.
 Cedric has done much more work on this subject and I encourage you to read it.